howtographql/howtographql/content/backend/graphql-scala/9-authentication.md

 }
 ```

-You can experiment with the query above, check the reponse when you provide wrong email or password, or what will happen when you'll skip
+You can experiment with the query above, check the response when you provide wrong email or password, or what will happen when you'll skip
 entire `login` mutation.